As I mentioned in one of my previous article, Poland is a great place to consider for establishing a company. Some of the arguments in favour include:

 - an excerpt from the National Court Register, and

-The process of company formation may seem overwhelming at first.
-On top of the legalities to follow, there are also linguistic obstacles.
-This article, together with the checklist to be downloaded, is meant as a basic guide.
-I hope it will help to meander through bureaucratic and administrative obligations.
-Contact me if you think you might require assistance of a native speaker, whether you need a document translator or a meeting interpreter.
+The process of setting up a company may seem overwhelming at first.
+On top of the legalities to follow, there is the language barrier, too.
+This article, together with the checklist to download, is meant as a basic guide.
+I hope it will help you to meander through the bureaucracy and administration involved.
+Contact me if you think you might require the assistance of a native speaker, whether as a document translator or as a meeting interpreter.